When starting any diet, most people focus on what not to eat: cheeseburgers, pizza, M&Ms, the list goes on!

-Mayonnaise is not only a great condiment, but it’s also perfect for the keto diet since it’s essentially composed of all fat.
+Mayonnaise is not only a great condiment, but it’s also perfect for the keto diet since it’s mostly composed of all fat.
 Beware, most of the mayo you’ll find on grocery store shelves are made of soybean oil, which is trash for your diet.

-This subpar refined vegetable oil contains a high amount of omega-6 fats which can cause inflammation when over-consumed.
+This subpar refined vegetable oil contains a high amount of omega-6 fats, which can cause inflammation when over-consumed.
 There are better options!

 You can make your own at home (mayo is only an easy combo of egg yolk, oil, and either lemon juice or vinegar).
 Or you can buy mayo that’s made of a healthier oil, like avocado or olive oil.

 Speaking of oil, coconut oil is one of the best on the keto diet.
-It’s primarily made up of saturated fats, 70% of which are medium chain triglycerides (MCTs).
+It’s primarily made up of saturated fats, 70% of which are medium-chain triglycerides (MCTs).